kggreene/kggreene.github.io/README.md

 - "Facial Recognition: Adversarial Attacks, Policy and Choice", PAPIs Global, Boston, MA, 2018"

 - "How Machine Vision Fails: Adversarial Attacks, AV Accidents and Other Problems", REWORK Deep Learning for Robotics and AI in Industrial Automation Summits", SF, CA, 2018

-### AI Strategy, Policy and Risk
-Advising government agencies and industry internationally on AI and AV strategy, policy and risk.
-AI and Governance Affiliate Researcher, MIT Media Lab and Harvard Berkman Klein Center.

-- BC AI Governance Joint Convening.
-Initiated and facilitated cross agency collaboration on developing AI best practices across British Columbia, Canada

-- [Potholes, Rats and Criminals: A Framework for AI Ethical Risk](https://datasmart.ash.harvard.edu/news/article/potholes-rats-and-criminals), Data-Smart City Solutions (read in ~8,000 cities each month), Harvard Kennedy School

-- "AV Scenario Issue Spotting Workshop", primary author and researcher; ran workshop at AG Tech Forum on AI, national convening of state attorneys general at Harvard Law School, 2018

-- "When Algorithms are Against the Law: Lessons from Case Law and the Constitution for City CDOs", presentation to Civics Analytics Network's (CAN's), national convening of large city CDOs, Harvard Kennedy School, 2018

 ### Bio
 Gretchen Greene, founder of Greene Strategy and Analytics and affiliate AI policy researcher at MIT Media Lab and Harvard Berkman Klein Center for Internet and Society, leverages an extremely broad multi-industry, multi-discipline background to find AI, ML and computer vision strategy, policy and technical solutions for clients ranging from Cambridge tech startups to international government agencies.
 Greene's work on AI and governance with MIT Media Lab, Harvard Berkman Klein Center, Harvard Law School, Harvard Kennedy School and private government clients has included developing best practices for AI and ethics in government, universities and industry and advising local and regional governments internationally on AI and AV strategy, risk and policy.
 Greene is a computer vision scientist, lawyer, and autonomous car engineer with CPhil and MS degrees in math from UCLA, a JD from Yale, peer reviewed publications in machine learning, science and policy journals and a license to practice law in California and Massachusetts.
 Greene has been interviewed by the Economist, Forbes China, and the BBC.